imdongchen/dissertation-note/04-Study_one/04-Data_Analysis/result.md

 shared; whereas a low awareness team might experience a significant delay or even never access it.
 We found that most teams shared a high proportion of entities (mean=77.6%).
-We found that in average, 77.6% of the created entities were accessed by at least one teammate
+We found that in average, 77.6% of the created entities were accessed by at least one teammate.

 Students reported enjoying the use of CAnalytics.
 Specifically, being able to see teammates contributing simultaneously that being aware that teammates were